homewise-solutions-inc/developer-guides/product_table/embed.md

 * `featureCount` - Limit (or increase) the number of features listed in bullet form.
 Value `0` will completely hide features.
 * `hide` - Define the UI controls you want hidden.
 Default or set values from configuration is used in search.
 * `lenderName` - Provide a list of lender codes to filter the results by.
 Your Homewise contact will provide this list to you.
+* `style` - How to render the layout.
+Supports HTML table style or a modern card layout.

 #### Example
 ```html